aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 **Pro Tip**: Start small.
 You'll naturally expand your test set as you discover where your agent fails in production.
 Your evaluation dataset should be a living document.

-## Part 2: Understanding Classification Metrics
+## Part 2: understanding classification metrics

 Now you have a test dataset.
 When you run your agent on it, you'll get predictions.
 How do you measure if these predictions are good?

 For a binary classifier (yes/no, relevant/irrelevant), every prediction falls into one of four categories.
 Understanding these is critical.

-### The Confusion Matrix: Foundation of All Metrics
+### The confusion matrix: foundation of all metrics

 Imagine you run your filter agent on 10 test cases.
 Here's what might happen: